 Baking powder that contains aluminum can leave a metallic after-taste for many people (my wife and I included.)
 You will see aluminum-free and regular baking powder next to each other at the exact cost.
 The aluminum-free will usually have a label on the front.

 "Standard" loaf pan size is 8-½ x 4-½ x 2-½ inches, but there are many sizes of loaf pans.
-A small pan will take longer to cook due to the thickness, and a larger pan will take faster due to the loaf being thinner.
+A small pan will take longer to cook due to its thickness, and a larger pan will take faster due to the loaf being thinner.
 As always, do not cook by time alone.
 Ovens differ—Cook to an endpoint, not time.

 Store like it was banana bread, which means well sealed at room temperature for 3-4 days.